Copts: Identity

 By the time of the Arab conquest of Egypt in 641 AD, the Copts had formed a distinct ethno-religious identity that was Egyptian and non-Chalcedonian, as opposed to the mainly Greek Byzantine Chalcedonian identity of the ruling empire.
-Under Arab Muslim rule, according to Bagnall and other historians, a combination of factors including heavy taxation, such as the jizya (a tax levied exclusively on non-Muslims under Islamic Sharia law), avoidance of forced labor or conscription, fear of persecution, and the prospect of greater social and legal mobility led many Egyptians to gradually convert to Islam over the following centuries.
+Under Arab Muslim rule, according to Bagnall and other historians, a combination of factors including heavy taxation i.e., the jizya (a tax levied exclusively on non-Muslims under Islamic Sharia law), avoidance of forced labor or conscription, fear of persecution, and the prospect of greater social and legal mobility led many Egyptians to gradually convert to Islam over the following centuries.
 Those Copts who converted to Islam were known as Mawali (non-Arab Muslims), and they held a lower social and legal status than Arab Muslims during the early Islamic period.
 In early Islamic Egypt, "Arab" referred mainly to the ruling elite of Arab descent.
 Within the social hierarchy of the time, Coptic Christians classified as dhimmis occupied a lower legal and social status than both Arab Muslims and Mawali (non-Arab converts to Islam).
 Over time, the term "Copt" came to exclusively identify Egyptians who maintained their Christian faith.

 Under Islamic rule, Coptic identity continued to be defined against the backdrop of sound theology and Christology, in contrast to those of the Chalcedonians.
 However, with the presence of non-natives in the country, Coptic identity also began to stress the native Egyptian character of the Copts.
-As Muslims, mainly Egyptian converts and less commonly Arabs, slowly started settling in the countryside, they provided an other against whom this identity became better defined.
+As Muslims, mainly Egyptian converts and less commonly Arabs, slowly started settling in the countryside, they provided an "Other" against whom this identity became better defined.
 Coptic monasticism played a crucial role in the preservation of Coptic identity in Egypt.
 The Copts' Egyptian Christian identity was thus formulated.
 It was then with the spread of Arabic beyond the big cities that the Egyptian Church became known as "Coptic" and that native Egyptian Christians became known as "Copts", a semantic shift that occurred in the eighth and ninth centuries.
 Nonetheless, in their own native Coptic language, Copts continue to refer to themselves today as ⲛⲓⲣⲉⲙⲛ̀ⲭⲏⲙⲓ (the Egyptians), and to their Church as Ϯⲉⲕ̀ⲕⲗⲏⲥⲓⲁ ⲛ̀ⲣⲉⲙⲛ̀ⲭⲏⲙⲓ ⲛ̀ⲟⲣⲑⲟⲇⲟⲝⲟⲥ (the Egyptian Orthodox Church).

 In modern times, the question of Coptic identity was never raised before the rise of pan-Arabism under Nasser in the early 1950s.
 Up to that point, both Egyptian Muslims and Egyptian Christians viewed themselves as only Egyptians without any Arab sentiment.
 The struggle to maintain this Egyptian identity began as Nasser and his regime tried to impose an Arab identity on the country, and attempted to erase all references to Egypt as a separate and unique entity.
 Today, Copts and many Egyptian Muslims reject Arab nationalism, emphasizing indigenous Egyptian heritage and culture as well as their own unique ethnicity and genetic makeup, which are completely different from those of the Arabs.
 Persecution has become pivotal to the Copts' sense of identity.